pepopowitz/getting-unstuck/slides/src/04-isolate.md

 Notes:

+We don't know if the pieces are going to fit together.

 We don't know if the wheel is going to work with the windshield is going to work with the raft.

 In these cases, it's useful to isolate by ....